Guidelines for confirmation of candidature - higher degree by research

 - An early warning mechanism for the detection of difficulties with the proposed research project or that the candidate might be experiencing.

-- Implementation of strategies by Faculty if required, to support a candidate deemed to have the potential to progress, with additional guidance.
+- Implementation of strategies by the School if required, to support a candidate deemed to have the potential to progress, with additional guidance.

 - A means of applying natural justice in the termination of candidature in the situation where there is a low likelihood of success.